charalampidi-gabriella/senior_project_37/prototype_functionality.md

    This will start the mapping and localization components using the Gmapping algorithm.

-3. **Terminal 3: Start Teleoperation **
+3. **Terminal 3: Start Teleoperation**
-   - If you want to manually control the robot using the keyboard, open another terminal and execute the following commands:
+   - To manually control the robot using the keyboard, open another terminal and execute:

      ```bash
      # Set the TurtleBot3 model to 'waffle_pi'